How To Find Your Target Audience [+ Free Audience Research Tools]

 1. Use Existing Materials and Resources From Reputable Sources

-The easiest way to get started with audience research is to seek out free existing reports, studies, and insights from credible sources to gather baseline data on your industry, trends, and audience behaviours.
+The easiest way I like to get started with audience research is to seek out free existing reports, studies, and insights from credible sources to gather baseline data on the industry, trends, and audience behaviours.

 Analyzing these resources provides a foundational understanding of your audience, helps you identify gaps in knowledge, and can guide more targeted research efforts.